 Preheat your oven to 200C (400F) while you prepare your veggies.
 Bake the beets and leek with some oil (for approximately 30 minutes).
 I drizzled my beets with oil and wrapped them in aluminum foil, but you could also use a dish with a lid if you’re avoiding the ol’ foil scene.

 Prepare your navy beans according to package instructions – I used my instant pot and made a large batch of navy beans for other recipes I’m planning to make this week.
 It’s a great opportunity to have some extra beans kicking around.
 You can store them in the refrigerator for a few days, or drain them and freeze them for more longterm storage.

 Wait for your beets to be finished baking.
-While you are waiting for your beets and leeks to cool off and your navy beans to cook, heat up 2 tbsp of oil in a large pot and stir in the onion and carrots, let them cook until onions are translucent and a bit more like caramel.
+While you are waiting for your beets and leeks to cool off and your navy beans to cook, heat up 2 tbsp of oil in a large pot and stir in the onion and carrots, let them cook on low until onions are translucent and a bit more like caramel.

-Are your beets cool?
+Are your beets cool [enough to touch?]
 Great.
 Who doesn’t like a cool beet?
 Now you can peel em, and dice them up, and throw them in the pot with the rest of the vegetables (don’t forget about your delicious garlic and leeks).
 Now it’s show time.